bobomatic/Checkmypass/README.md

 # Checkmypass
 Check if your password has ever been hacked.
-Sends first 5 chars of SHA1 hash to the 'pwned' database which returns the tails of any hacked password hashes.
+Checkmypass sends the first 5 chars of your SHA1 hash to the 'pwned' database which returns all matching (hacked) hash tails.

 ## Table of contents
 * [General info](#general-info)